koppadb/dereference-json-schema/README.md

 ### Additional features

 -   Specify `$deref: false` at the root of a schema to fully disable dereferencing in that schema
--   Set `options.mergeAdditionalProperties` to `true` in order to keep or override properties from references:
+-   Set `options.mergeAdditionalProperties` to `true` in order to keep or override properties from references.
+    -   `undefined` values will _not_ get merged
+    -   Arrays will get completely overwritten, _not_ merged or concatinated

 ```json
 {